47degrees/fp-with-arrow-videos/Semigroup-Monoid.md

 Semigroup satisfies the following law:

-- __Associativity__: When adding or multiplying, it doesn't matter how we combine the group of numbers.
+- __Associativity__: When adding or multiplying, it doesn't matter how we combine the group of elements.

 ```kotlin
     (a.combine(b)).combine(c)